de-id/live-streaming-demo/README.md

 - (bring up the app) in the folder (ctr left click on folder through finder) open the terminal run `node app.js`
 - you should see this message - server started on port localhost:3000
-- (open the app) In the browser add localhost:3000
+- (open the app) In the browser - localhost:3000
 - (connect) press connect you should see the connection ready
 - (stream) Press the start button to start streaming
   <img src="./app.png" alt="Streaming App" width="200"/>

-## ⭐ Start Input Streaming Demo [NEW!] ⭐
+## ⭐ Start Input Streaming (web sockets) Demo [NEW!] ⭐

-- Add websocket url and token to the api.json (option 1) or .env file
-- Fast start: send all requests through websocket connection: init-stream / sdp, etc, use "/ws-streaming" route.
-- Streaming audio or text can be done in 2 ways: connect with a webrtc client and create a websocket connection to stream
-- the request (stream-text / stream-audio) or create a websocket connection.
-- run: node app.js
+- (bring up the app) in the folder (ctr left click on folder through finder) open the terminal run `node app.js`
+- you should see this message - server started on port localhost:3000
+- (open the app) In the browser - localhost:3000/ws-streaming
+- (stream) Press the "start word" button to start streaming word chunks, or "start audio" button to start streaming audio chunks.

 ## Start Agents Demo

 - (bring up the app) in the folder (ctr left click on folder through finder) open the terminal `run node app.js`
 - you should see this message - server started on port localhost:3000
-- (open the app) In the browser add localhost:3000/agents
+- (open the app) In the browser - localhost:3000/agents
 - press 'Create new Agent with Knowledge' to create a new Agent.
-All API endpoints' responses are visible in the console.
+ <br> Do this action once, then store the created `agentId` and `chatID` variables and at the bottom of the `agents-client-api.js` file.
 - press 'Connect' to connect to the agent, once done, type a message and press 'Send' to start a chat
-- you can store the created `agentId` and `chatID` variables and at the bottom of the `agents-client-api.js` file for future chats with your newly created Agent.
   ![app](./agents_app.png)